 The digital account

-You will be able to register and create an account via the digital apprenticeship service by January 2017 and use the service by April.
+You are able to register and create an account via the digital apprenticeship service.

 A few working days after the payment is confirmed the funds will appear in the digital account.
-Therefore, from May 2017 you will be able to use your levy funds to pay for apprentice training and assessments.
+Therefore you are able to use your levy funds to pay for apprentice training and assessments.

 All organisations will receive a £15,000 offset allowance, as well as a monthly top up of 10% from the SFA (Skills Funding Agency) as the levy funds appear in the account.
 If the levy fund does not cover the full cost of the apprenticeship training, the government can provide the extra financial support.